-Promote stewardship of Surrey's urban forests through Surrey's Natural Areas Partnership (SNAP).
+Enhance Surrey's urban forest and promote environmental stewardship through Surrey's Natural Areas Partnership (SNAP).

 Surrey's Natural Areas Partnership (SNAP) is celebrating 20 years of caring for our environment in 2020!
 Our teams restore and enhance Surrey's urban forest, and raise awareness of environmental stewardship in the community.